gwijthoff/CDH507/content/schedule.md

 <span class="color">3:00 – 4:00</span>
 : *Verify that all participants are able to open and run a Colab / Python notebook on their laptops.*
+: Sign into your institutional Google account, click the link to [this test notebook](https://drive.google.com/file/d/1nfjN0v6z5_DcSYqFOD4JRKtG9yDhXtKr/view?usp=sharing), select "Open with Google Colaboratory" at the top, then run the notebook and discuss.

 <span class="headlinks">Required Readings</span>